Physician associates are trained health professionals who provide crucial support to doctors and have regular direct contact with patients

 What to expect

-• You'll work as part of a multidisciplinary healthcare team alongside doctors, GPs, physicians and surgeons.
+• You'll work as part of a multidisciplinary healthcare team alongside consultants, GPs, physicians and surgeons.
 Most of your time will be spent working in hospitals or GP surgeries.
 Home visits may also be required.

 • Jobs are available in hospitals and GP surgeries throughout the UK.
 Job security is relatively high.

-• As the profession does not yet have statutory regulation, 'physician associate' is not a protected job title.
-However, this is expected to change in the future as physician associates become more established throughout the NHS.
-In the meantime, you're advised to join the Physician Associate Managed Voluntary Register (PAMVR) on becoming qualified.
+• ;Physician associate' is not currently a protected title but the Faculty of Physician Associates (FPA) is campaigning to achieve statutory registration of the profession.
+In the meantime, you're advised to join the Physician Associate Managed Voluntary Register (PAMVR), with the FPA, on becoming qualified.

 • Being a physician associate is a rewarding career as you're able to make a significant contribution to patients' health.
 Patient caseloads and a lack of public knowledge about the role can be challenging.